dominicparga/devcontainer/README.md

 . "${HOME}/dotfiles/shell/shellrc.sh"
 dotfiles symlink all
 ```

+Sometimes, a syntax-error is shown, e.g. in `shell/func/alert`.
+It does not occur (and everything is working as expected) after opening a new terminal-window.

 > __Note:__ `custom/` contains some generic info that should probably be updated by hand (e.g. gitconfig's `user.name`).